🏢 Industry Playbooks

 Industry Reality

 60% of customers say they have "their regular pharmacy."
-This loyalty is earned through experience.
+That loyalty is earned through small operational wins — a fast pickup line, a clear receipt, a friendly hello.

 Pharmacy Customer Journey